Washington to would-be inauguration visitors: Stay home - KESQ

 Closures in DC

-The National Park Service closed the Washington Monument to visitors on Monday through January 24, citing threats from the groups behind the Capitol riot to “disrupt the 59th presidential inauguration.”
+The National Park Service closed the Washington Monument to visitors January 11 through January 24, citing threats from the groups behind the Capitol riot to “disrupt the 59th presidential inauguration.”

 The Park Service said it also “may institute temporary closures of public access to roadways, parking areas and restrooms within the National Mall and Memorial Parks if conditions warrant, to protect public safety and park resources.”